 Built in 1912 as the country retreat for Sir Edward Chaning Wills Bart.
 The name Hare Cumbe existed as early as 1249.

 Sir Chaning Wills was a descendant of the Wills Tobacco Company although he was a surgeon and vehemently opposed to smoking.
 Harcombe in his day comprised an estate of some 1300 acres.
 He died in 1921 and is buried in a substantial tomb in a secluded spot on the estate.
 His wife continued to live at Harcombe until her death in 1953.

-The house then saw a number of private occupiers until the late 1970s when the house was converted to a hotel with twenty-seven chalets built in the grounds.
+From 1953 the house was to see a number of private occupiers until the late 1970s when the house was converted to a hotel with twenty-seven chalets built in the grounds.
 That venture was relatively short lived and the house and 300 acres was taken over by the Fire Services Benevolent Fund in 1981, that facility for rehabilitating firemen continues today.

 Heathfield House, Exeter Road

 Built about 1830.
 From about 1848 the residence of William and Ellen Rouse who had moved here from Coburg House.
 They were instrumental in setting up the Baptist movement in the parish and for many years afterwards the house was the manse for successive Baptist ministers.
 For a short time around the end of World War Two it was in use as a guest house.

 In 1987 the house was advertised for sale, a brief description said that the house comprised seven bedrooms, two bathrooms, day rooms, a billiard room and outside a range of outbuildings (including a thatched dog kennel), heated pool and just over 4 acres of land.